manikandanvengatesan/pbi-formatting-utils-size-comparison/README.md

 npm i -D @swc/core @swc/cli
 ```

+## Update not triggering issue:

+When we switch to edit view from reading view visual update is not triggering when we have `view type set to Actual size`.
+Please find the pbiviz file in the repo.

+## Package size comparison:

 After building the visual check the webpack.statistic.html for bundle size of Formatting Utils.

 ![alt](https://github.com/manikandanvengatesan/pbi-formatting-utils-size-comparison/blob/main/assets/webpack-stats.png)